Bachelor of Science in Health Science

 If you are an active-duty servicemember of the U.S. military, you may choose to personalize your degree with a concentration in Military Physician Assistant Preparation (MPAP).
 See the Policies section for additional information.

-If you are interested in earning both a bachelor's and master's degree in the health sciences, consider an accelerated master's degree option.
-Refer to the general Progression Requirements section for details.
+If you are interested in earning both a bachelor's and master's degree, consider a graduate program pathway.

 Program Length